 The Master of Arts in theology requires completion of 30 credits of graduate study.

 Core requirements.
-The following five courses are required of all students: Old Testament Exegesis: T/RS 500 New Testament Exegesis: T/RS 501 Moral Theology: One of the following: T/RS 540, 541, 542, 543 Systematic Theology: One of the following: T/RS 535, 552, 553, 554 or a special-topics course in a systematic area.
-History: One of the following: T/RS 521, 536, 537 or a special-topics course in a systematic area
+The following five courses are required of all students:

+Old Testament Exegesis: T/RS 500 New Testament Exegesis: T/RS 501

+Moral Theology: One of the following: T/RS 540, 541, 542, 543 or a special-topics course in a moral area.

+Systematic Theology: One of the following: T/RS 535, 544, 550, 552, 553, 554 or a special-topics course in a systematic area.

+History: One of the following: T/RS 521, 536, 537 or a special-topics course in a historical area.

 Electives.
 Students take 15 elective credits.
-In the thesis option, nine credits are taken in courses and six credits are devoted to the thesis.
-In the non-thesis option, all 15 credits are taken in courses.
+In the thesis option, nine credits are taken in elective courses and six credits are devoted to the thesis.
+In the non-thesis option, all 15 elective credits are taken in courses.
 Selection of courses for the elective part of the program should be made in consultation with a faculty mentor.
-By judicious selection of courses, students may form a concentration in such areas as Eastern Christian Studies, Scripture, or other areas.
+By judicious selection of courses, students may form a concentration in such areas as Eastern Christian Studies, Scripture, or Moral Theology.